Netis/cloud-probe/DOCKER.md

 # About

 We support docker for packet-agent.
-In this mode, you can attach packet-agent container to another with shared network card, then capture packets as a "sidecar" microservice in K8S pod,  without intrude into another docker.
+In this mode, you can attach packet-agent container to another with shared network card, without intrude into another docker to install packet-agent.

 You can build docker image from docker/Dockerfile.